-Return Capitol Square
+Return Capitole Square

-From the street of Metz (rue de Metz), passing by the arts street (rue des arts) and on the left the appel treet (rue de la pomme), you will follow the rue du poids de l’huile to return to Capitol Square.
+From the street of Metz (rue de Metz), passing by the arts street (rue des arts) and on the left the appel treet (rue de la pomme), you will follow the rue du poids de l’huile to return to Capitole Square.
 And now, the loop is complete !

 After this busy day, you are going to return to your hotel.
 And if you do not know where to stay, here is my selection of nice hotels in the center of Toulouse.